 Overview:

 If you want to know how someone thinks or feels, you can ask that person questions.
 Another approach is to observe how the person is acting or look for indicators of how they acted in the past.
 While observations may seem revealing, it isn’t always easy to know if they are truly accurate.
-For instance, you may see a person smiling and assume they are happy, when in reality they’re annoyed and merely being polite. expectations, previous experience, personal biases, motivations, emotions, etc. While a person may have unique insight into one’s self, these insight may not accurately represent reality.
+For instance, you may see a person smiling and assume they are happy, when in reality they’re annoyed and merely being polite.

+The purpose of science is to move beyond an individual’s own views of the self because they are inherently skewed by that individual’s expectations, previous experience, personal biases, motivations, emotions, etc. While a person may have unique insight into one’s self, these insight may not accurately represent reality.
 Put more simply, what a person says, does not always match up well with what they actually do.
 For this reason, researchers should incorporate a variety of measures (e.g., asking participants to report how they feel, but also observing actual behavior) in order to more accurately capture how the person truly feels.

 This video demonstrates a correlational design where researchers measure students’ homesickness in two distinct ways: (1) a homesickness scale, and (2) by observing how the student has decorated his or her dorm room.

+Psychological studies often use higher sample sizes than studies in other sciences.
+A large number of participants helps to better ensure that the population under study is better represented, i.e. the margin of error accompanied by studying human behavior is sufficiently accounted for.
+In this video we demonstrate this experiment using just 1 participant.
+However, as represented in the results, we used a total of 63 participants to reach the experiment’s conclusions.

 Procedure: